 Blackbird Triton.
 This lunar-themed fragrance is actually named for one of the moons of the planet Neptune, so I’m cheating a bit here!
 It’s a gender-neutral fragrance that evokes “finding and relishing the beauty of a frozen landscape.”
 I’ve also reviewed this one for Now Smell This.

-Blackbird is a small indie perfume line based in Seattle and it’s worth checking out, imho.
+Blackbird is a small indie perfume line based in Seattle.
+Their fragrances often have a futuristic and/or industrial feel and are worth checking out.

 Pilar and Lucy Tiptoeing Through the Chambers of the Moon.
 If you were planning on glamming up for your voyage to our mysterious space-neighbor, or just for a moonlit picnic here on Earth, you could wear a retro tuberose-and-amber scent like this one.